Food-Grade Bearings & Solid Lube: Washdowns & Resistances

 Solid lubrication technology eliminates the significant issues that washdowns can create, leading to longer production times between maintenance procedures and fewer bearing failures.
 We want our applications to work as long and efficiently as possible before requiring maintenance or repairs.

-Solid lubrication eliminates grease and offers additional protections that, in washdown applications, allow a food-grade bearings to perform exceptionally.
+Solid lubrication eliminates grease and offers additional protections that, in washdown applications, allow food-grade bearings to perform exceptionally.

 What is solid lubrication?